DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 Teacher training in England is practical, hands-on and supportive.
 As an international applicant, you’ll have the opportunity to train at a world class institution where creativity and innovation is valued, gaining lots of classroom experience along the way.

-You’ll complete your training with [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS), a professional qualification valued globally.
+When you have successfully completed your training, you will be awarded [qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS), a professional qualification valued globally.

 QTS will allow you to teach in all schools in England.
 Some courses combine QTS with a postgraduate certificate in education ([PGCE](/what-is-a-pgce)) or a postgraduate diploma in education ([PGDE](/what-is-a-pgce)) – these are optional.